 Florida has been slow to take action on the use of cellphones while driving.
 In July 2013, after years of legislative debate, Florida finally passed a ban on texting while driving.
 While talking on a cellphone while driving is not currently illegal in Florida, many studies have shown that cognitive impairment from any form of distracted driving can significantly delay response time.
 This is more than just an act of carelessness.
 This is someone disregarding the safety of others.
 These drivers should be held accountable.

-Retain An Experienced Distracted Driving Lawyer Who Makes You A Priority
+Our Experienced Distracted Driving Lawyers Make You A Priority

-Our lawyers will give you the time, respect and dedication you deserve.
+Our injury lawyers will give you the time, respect and dedication you deserve.
 We take a limited number of cases so we can make yours a priority.
-To discuss your case with a lawyer in Bradenton or Sarasota, call our law office at 941-748-2916.
+To discuss your case with a car accident attorney in Bradenton or Sarasota, call our law office at 941-748-2916.
 If you are unable to come to us, we can come to you.